IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 -   When expanding a PVC while not in use by a pod, the volume size immediately increases on the storage side.
 However, the PVC size itself only increases after a pod uses the PVC.
 -   When expanding a file system PVC for a volume that was previously formatted but is now no longer being used by a pod, any copy or replication operations performed on the PVC (such as snapshots or cloning) results in a copy with the newer, larger, size on the storage.
 However, its file system retains the original, smaller, size.
--   When using the CSI driver with IBM Storage Virtualize family and IBM DS8000 family products, during size expansion of a PersistentVolumeClaim (PVC), the size remains until all snapshots of the specific PVC are deleted.
+-   When using the CSI driver with IBM Storage Virtualize® family and IBM DS8000® family products, during size expansion of a PersistentVolumeClaim (PVC), the size remains until all snapshots of the specific PVC are deleted.

 These limitations are not relevant when using the Snapshot the function.
 For more information, see [Snapshot function limitations](#snapshot-function-limitations). {: note}

 ## Volume group limitations

-Volume group configuration is only supported for use with IBM Storage Virtualize family storage systems.
+Volume group configuration is only supported for use with IBM Storage Virtualize® family storage systems.

 The following limitations apply when using volume groups: